dwyerdevices/projects/readme.md

  Make simple polyhedra and more complex shapes, rotate around Z, then rotate around X to create interesting complex polyhedra.

-**Squishy Owl**

- Figure out TPE printing, and do a squishy Owl for Wyatt for xmas

-**Moon/Planet Globe Lamp**

- Build a high res model of a planet/moon and mount it on the Ikea lamp base for S for xmas.

 **Glowing Obelisk**